Mediatek-Cloud/MCS-Android-SDK-API-Reference/push_notifications.md

 # Push Notifications

-`McsPushInstallation` wraps [Google Cloud Messaging](https://developers.google.com/cloud-messaging/) to enable you to send push notifications to users' mobile devices.
+`McsPushInstallation` wraps [Google Cloud Messaging][gcm] to enable you to send push notifications to users' mobile devices.

-If you have not installed the SDK, or you just want to make sure whether the setup is correct, check [Get Push Notification - MCS Android Tutorial Doc](https://mtk-mcs.gitbooks.io/mcs-sdk-android-tutorial-doc/content/get_push_notification.html).
+If you have not installed the SDK, or you just want to make sure whether the setup is correct, check [Get Push Notification - MCS Android Tutorial Doc][sdk-tutorial-notif].

 ## Customization